seansteel3/ImmunoHatch/README.md

 <!-- Introduction -->
 ## Introduction

 Immuno-PCRs take a staple proteomics assay, ELISA (Enzyme Linked Immunosorbent Assay), and convert the standard detection method from HRPS + TMB to qPCR.
-Usually, a properly developed Immuno-PCR will require 4-10x less reagent and yield 2x-1000x better sensitivity with no loss of specificity.
+Usually, a properly developed Immuno-PCR will require 4-10x less sample and yield 2x-1000x better sensitivity with no loss of specificity.

 A sandwich immuno-PCR requires a capture antibody immobilized on a PCR plate as well as a detection antibody conjugated to a target DNA strand.
 Once a workflow is established, the main part of immuno-PCR development is optimizing the concentrations of the capture and detection antibodies to maximize signal while minimizing background.
 While a myriad of methods exist to determine optimal concentrations, most require a kind of guess-and-check schema.